BadIdeaFactory/corporate/documents/operating.md

 The project owners are paid in proportion to their project ownership percentage.

-3. 20% of the Spoils of War shall be distributed to the Corporate Overlords in proportion of their prorated ownership percentage.
+3. The remaining 20% of the Spoils of War shall be added to the company coffers.

+### Distributing Capital

+Corporate Overlords may vote at any time to distribute unallocated capital in proportion of their prorated ownership percentage.
 For example, if a Corporate Overlord is only part of the Hive Mind for half of one year, then their prorated ownership percentage would be half that of a full-term Corporate Overlord's ownership percentage.

-4. 20% of the Spoils of War shall be added to the company coffers.
+Comptrollers can choose to pay Corporate Overlords as part of their project; payment from projects takes the form of a "guaranteed payment" and is functionally the same as contracted compensation.
+It should be associated with a compensation contract.

 ### Project Compensation and Contracts
 Any compensation paid to individuals working on a project must be associated with a contract that has been approved by the comptroller of that project, and signed by the Overmind.